mateothegreat/matthewdavis.io/src/content/blog/platform-Engineering-is-more-than-tools/index.md

 featured: true
 ---

 The value of platform engineering as a natural progression of the DevOps movement is undeniable.

-Its tenet is to deliver a rich and easy-to-use developer experience while significantly reducing cognitive load.
+Its tenet is to deliver a rich and easy-to-use developer experience while **significantly** reducing cognitive load.

 While everyone is eager to assemble their tech arsenal, it's crucial to address a fundamental question:

-> Is platform engineering solely about tooling?
+> If platform engineering builds doors with the latest and greatest tooling, who will be capable of knocking?

-## The tools are the tools
+## The Misconception

 While many new deployments of Platform Engineering focus on tools, tech stacks, integrations, and other technology details, they risk missing the bigger picture — people and processes.

-Platform engineering is not merely about tools and components; it is about ensuring organizational alignment by deeply understanding the needs of software engineering teams.
+Platform engineering is not just about tools and components; it is a comprehensive approach that should set the baseline for understanding developers struggles with operationalizing software throughout the organization.

+## The Current State of Affairs

+With the proliferation of technology in the platform engineering landscape, it is essential to remember that the true success of a platform hinges not only on the innovative tech but also the consumers that ensure its viability and success.

+## Your First Customer: Software Engineering

+### Assessing the Capabilities

+### Advocating for Change

-## The user is first
+## The Future of Platform Engineering